flrs/build_and_test_ml_quickly/README.md

   <a href="docs/assets/Florian%20Roscheck%20–%20From%20idea%20to%20production%20in%20a%20day%20–%20Leveraging%20Azure%20ML%20and%20Streamlit%20to%20build%20and%20user%20test%20machine%20learning%20ideas%20quickly.pdf">Talk Slides</a> | <a href="#overview">Overview</a> | <a href="#getting-started">Getting Started</a> | <a href="#usage">Usage</a> | <a href="#learn-more">Learn More</a>
 </p>

+> How to leverage Azure ML, automated machine learning, and Streamlit to build and test machine learning apps quickly?
+Find out about our favorite Hackathon stack and walk away with some code to build and user-test your own machine learning ideas fast.

 # Overview

 This repository contains the code for the talk "From idea to production in a day: Leveraging Azure ML and Streamlit to build and user test machine learning ideas quickly" by [Florian Roscheck](https://www.linkedin.com/in/florianroscheck) at [PyData Berlin 2024](https://2024.pycon.de/).